stefanotravelli/seam-2.2/examples/readme.txt

 groovybooking/        The Seam Booking demo ported to Groovy.

+guice/                An example demonstrating the use of Google Guice with Seam.

 hibernate/            The Seam Booking demo ported to Hibernate3.

 icefaces/             The Seam Booking demo with ICEfaces, instead of